Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

         }
        ```

-    2. Update SLS Node object with new xnames:
+    2. Update the SLS Node object with the new component names (xnames):

         ```bash
         ncn-m001# jq --arg NODE_XNAME "$NEW_NODE_XNAME" --arg BMC_XNAME "$NEW_BMC_XNAME" \